google/flutter-desktop-embedding/Debugging.md

 ### Command Line

-The `flutter attach` command can connect to a desktop Flutter application and provide the same interactive command line that `flutter run` would provide:
+The `flutter attach` command can connect to a desktop Flutter application and provide the same interactive command line that `flutter run` would provide.
+In the directory of the Flutter portion of your application (e.g., `/example/flutter_app`) run:

 ```
 $ flutter attach --device-id=flutter-tester --debug-port=49494